gabrielSantosLima/fire-propagation-simulator/README.md

 # Fire Propagation Simulator

-A simple fire simulator represented by a matrix of weights (different red scales) using [Typescript](http://typescriptlang.org/), HTML e CSS.
+A simple fire propagation simulator represented by a matrix of weights (representing different scales of red) using [Typescript](http://typescriptlang.org/), HTML e CSS.

 ## Installation